 Not one of the women involved directly in this, or peripherally- like Eubank-has shown any compassion or offered help in stopping this sociopath, which would have saved his career.
 When his medical records come up for review, this will show in his records.

 They like him, you see, so it isn’t possible he’s done anything wrong.
 I think all of these women have claimed abuse at one time, and I find it disheartening that it has taught them nothing, if indeed, their stories are true.
 Which I now doubt.

 I’d be highly interested in learning how many women turn against other women who are being abused in some fashion, after they themselves have experienced it?
 Or are there women who have never experienced it, but have a modicum of imagination to offer compassion to a fellow woman?
 Or do they all remain blinded to what a friend or relative is doing, even though they’d be the first to call law enforcement should it happen to them or their female relatives?

-Finally, after two months of effort to get an internet stalker served with a temporary protection order, during which my attorney would not let me give it up as hopeless, the stalker has been served.
+Finally, after two months of effort to get Klugman served with a temporary protection order, during which my attorney, Will Jennings, would not let me give it up as hopeless, he’s been served.

 Fist pump!
 It’s a temporary protection order, a TPO, and I’ll hie myself to court before thirty days is up to ask for an extended protection order.

 He lives in one city, works in another, and managed to evade every effort to be served with any papers, either the notice of the hearing, or the TPO itself.
 He and his wife never answer their door, unless it’s for pizza.